Rian1010/Milestone4/README.md

 ## Process
 ### Django
-Most of the Django code was heavily inspired from what's been taught at [Code Institute](https://codeinstitute.net/).
-I used the code that I learned from them in the search app, accounts app, phoneShop app, checkout app, cart app and for the stripe API.
-However, I did add my own edits and codes in there, through hours and days of research, assistance of tutors and [Slack](https://slack.com/intl/en-de/?eu_nc=1) members of the Code Institute course and through my own understanding.
+I got lots of help to understand Django from the course and spent hours and days researching and asked questions to tutors and [Slack](https://slack.com/intl/en-de/?eu_nc=1) members of Code Institute.
 The codes that I learned from outside of the course are indicated in this README.md file, below.

 I was able to use and understand a lot of what has been taught at Code Institute, but I spent loads of time trying to figure out how to make things, which were not shown in the course, work too.
 One of those challenges was to create an order history on the profile page from the accounts app.